odytrice/Operation/ReadMe.md

 ```

 ###2.
 Operation Chaining
-You can chain multiple Operations together to produce a compound
+You can chain multiple Operations together to produce a compound Operation

 ```csharp
 var compoundOp = Operation.Create(ErrorFunction1)